How Multi-screen viewing can drive transaction-based cable revenue

 In the way OTT providers use real-time predictive tools to offer discounts and additional purchase opportunities to buyers, operators can use expanded content availability to up-sell subscribers on digital box sets that include all of the films in a single franchise and cross-sell with branded merchandise such as toys and T-shirts.
 Operators can build revenue and loyalty by offering bundled packages that combine content and merchandise.

 The win-win comes from enabling real-time transactions through secondary screens.
-Consumers can buy content, order VOD, purchase merchandise, buy referral or affinity products through interactive ads, place orders for upcoming shows, or
+Consumers can buy content, order VOD, purchase merchandise, buy referral or affinity products through interactive ads, place orders for upcoming shows, or take advantage of targeted promotions related to their subscriptions.

 Secondary screens can also encourage customers to go back to the primary screen for redemption or promotional codes and other benefits, thus keeping subscribers engaged with their set-tops in new ways.
 Enabling consumers to purchase additional products or content after the premium content is sold offers a clear roadmap to additional revenue opportunities and illustrates quite plainly why retailers, movie studios, and other players have become increasingly interested in the adoption of multiscreen viewing.